tytydraco/yessleep/out/My_girlfriend_and_I_were_chased_by_a_satanic_cult_in_the_Appalachia_mountains_of_West_Virginia.md

 My girlfriend and I were uninjured thankfully but we were extremely traumatized.

-The car was still drivable after that thankfully, so we were able to get the fuck out of West Virginia the next morning.
+The car was still drivable after that, so we were able to get the fuck out of West Virginia the next morning.

 This entire experience made my girlfriend and I scared to do any more road trips.